 The Battlefield 1 CTE isn’t free.
 You must own a copy of the Battlefield 1 Premium Pass, a season pass that retails for $50.
 There are a few other requirements.

-You’ll need a copy of Battlefield 1 (duh).
+You’ll need a copy of Battlefield 1.
 You’ll need a persistent internet connection.
-When the CTE opens up for console, you’ll need an Xbox One Live Gold account or a PlayStation Plus subscription.
+If you want to use the CTE on Xbox One or PS4, you’ll need an Xbox One Live Gold account or a PlayStation Plus subscription.
 You also need to be 18 years old or older.

 Xbox One & PS4 Battlefield 1 CTE